Prescription Weight Loss Medications: Can They Cause Joint Pain?

 If you said yes to any of these questions, you should definitely talk to your healthcare practitioner at Felix.

 With Felix in your corner, you can continue your weight management journey with the support of our experienced healthcare practitioners.
-Together, we can help you take back control of your weight and your health, so you can get back to living life on your terms.
+Together, we can help you take back control of your weight and your health, so you can get back to living life on your terms - the way it should be.

 NOTE: When we refer to weight loss medications, we specifically mean a class of drugs called GLP-1 receptor agonists.
 These are drugs that mimic a naturally occurring hormone called glucagon-like peptide 1.
 They work by regulating hunger signals in the brain and slowing down the rate at which the stomach empties after a meal, increasing the feeling of fullness.